rstkey/restaurant_review/README.md

 # Restaurant Review DApp

 Welcome to the **Restaurant Review DApp** project repository!
 This decentralized application (DApp) leverages blockchain technology to implement an review platform on the Solana network.
-Participants can add reviews and check reviews given by others.
+Participants can add reviews, update reviews and check reviews given by others.

 ## Table of Contents